 Not taking a Part D plan when you’re first able to could result in a penalty.

 Beneficiaries with low income could be eligible for Extra Help paying for Part D.

-The Medicare Savings Program (MSP) currently offers four programs that are available to beneficiaries with lowe income.
-If you qualify for MSP, you’ll qualify for extra help.
+The Medicare Savings Program currently offers four programs that are available to beneficiaries with lowe income.
+If you qualify for MSP, you’ll be eligible for extra help.

 Oklahoma’s SHIP program is a Senior Health Insurance Counseling program that helps beneficiaries navigate through Medicare.
-They offer resources and answer questions for local beneficiaries.
+They offer resources and answer questions for local recipients.

 Compare Medicare Supplement Plans in Oklahoma

 Call an agent today and discover the best policy for you.
 Don’t want to chat today?
-Fill out an online rate form and discover your options.
+Fill out an online rate form and explore your options.